Xtendify/founderphone-setup/docs/README.md

 Add Talkative to your web app in less than 5 minutes.
 You can either install by copy/pasting a snippet or via npm.

+Login to [Talkative](https://meettalkative.com) and click Create an app.
+Fill out all information in the Install page and note down your App ID.

 ## Install via snippet

-1. Login to [Talkative](https://meettalkative.com) and click Create an app
-2. Copy the code snippet you see in the Install page in to `<head>` of every page of your site where you might want to reach a user.
+Copy the code snippet you see in the Install page in to `<head>` of every page of your site where you might want to reach a user.
 The snippet should look like this:

 ```
 <!-- Start of async Talkative snippet -->